Losant/losant-rest-js/docs/embeddedDeployments.md

 ## Remove

-Remove all edge deployments from a device, remove all edge deployments of a workflow, or remove a specific workflow from a specific device
+Remove all embedded deployments from a device, remove all embedded deployments of a workflow, or remove a specific workflow from a specific device

 ```javascript
 var params = {